 (Day Signed by Producer)

-“Term”: Five (5) years renewing automatically for one-year terms until terminated
+“Term”: Five (5) years renewing automatically until terminated

 “Producer Representative”:

 Contact Information:

 “Enrollment Specialist”:

 Contact Information:

 * * * * *

 This Producer Agreement (this “Agreement”) is a legally binding agreement entered into by the Ecosystem Services Market Consortium (“ESMC”), a Virginia nonstock corporation, and the Producer identified above (the “Producer”) for participation in a program (the “Program”) designed to generate marketable environmental credits based on reductions in emissions or removal of carbon dioxide or other greenhouse gases (on a carbon dioxide equivalent basis, or “CO2e”) from the atmosphere (“Environmental Benefits”), as well as other environmentally beneficial actions for which marketable credits can be generated, such as reductions in water usage or water quality impacts established by ESMC at the Property identified above and represented electronically in the Ecosystem Services Market Consortium’s Producer Portal (the “Portal”).
 This Agreement is subject to General Terms and Conditions [Link] and the further requirement set forth below.